 Again, it’s an investment vehicle that you simply have to set and let the fund do its business.

 With $5,000 to invest, you’re not about beating the market every day, rather just keeping up with it.

 Plus, there are questions whether portfolio fund managers can, over the long term, outperform their benchmarks, so index funds may be a good option.

 Exchange-traded funds (or ETFs) are similar to mutual funds in that when you purchase one share of either fund, you are buying a small slice of that investment’s holdings.

-The difference between the two is how they are managed.
+The notable difference between the two is how they are traded.

 5. Save with an online bank

 Online banks typically offer more interest than a traditional bricks-and-mortar bank.
 “For someone who is just starting out with savings, I would suggest building up that rainy day fund and invest it into a safe liquid account like an online bank,” says Michael Solari, CFP, Principal of Solari Financial Planning, LLC.
 “Before you can start building a mountain of wealth, it is important to protect yourself from falling into a ditch.”